wildfly-extras/wildfly-mcp/README.md

 # wildfly-mcp-server
 A WildFly [MCP server](https://github.com/modelcontextprotocol/servers) to integrate with your AI chatbot in order to interact with WildFly server using natural language.
-This MCP server is Java quarkus fat jar that you can configure in your chatbot mcp configuration.
+This MCP server is a Java quarkus fat jar application that you can configure in your chatbot mcp configuration.

 ## Build the MCP server fat jar